SumoLogic/sumologic-documentation/docs/reuse/apps/logs-collection-prereqisites.md

 Run the above command for all the log files in the directory that need to be ingested, which are not residing in the default location .

 If Linux **ACL Support** is not available, traditional Unix-styled user and group permission must be modified.
-It should be sufficient to add the otelcol system user to specific group which has access to the log files.
+It should be sufficient to add the otelcol system user to the specific group that has access to the log files.